Back to the blog

 Club players love this because:

-• It allows non-masters to win like tactical magicians.
+It enables non-masters to win with the flair of tactical magicians.

-Ironically, the Stafford preys on players who are trying to “play correctly.”
+What’s more, the Stafford attacks players who try to “play right.”

-Many improving players follow principles: develop knights, control the center, castle early, don’t grab unnecessary pawns.
-But in the Stafford, those good intentions can lead to disaster if not paired with awareness of tactics.
+Many up-and-coming players adhere to principles: develop knights, control the center, castle as soon as possible, don’t grab unnecessary pawns.
+But in the Stafford, those good intentions can also sometimes lead to disaster when not complemented by an understanding of tactics.

 • …Ng4 → Qh4 battery